 Why Study Marketing Management?

-The skills you gain, such as the ability to interpret complex information, solve problems and work to deadlines will help open doors into a marketing career.
-Practical skills are central to the programme.
-You will learn to diagnose problems accurately and solve them creatively, while gaining the industry awareness you'll need to impress recruiters.
+Practical skills are central to this programme, you will learn to diagnose problems accurately and solve them creatively, while gaining the industry awareness you'll need to impress recruiters.
 You will learn how to:

 The information below is provided as a guide only and does not guarantee entry to the University of Aberdeen.